Several terms used throughout the navX-sensor libraries and documentation may not be commonly understood and are defined herein.

 Accelerometers measure both acceleration due to gravity, as well as acceleration due to linear acceleration.
-This fact makes using raw accelerometer data difficult. navX-MXP’s automatic accelerometer calibration determines the component of measured acceleration which corresponds to gravity, and uses this information together with gyroscope readings to calculate a gravity vector, which represents acceleration due to gravity.
+This fact makes using raw accelerometer data difficult.
+A navX-sensor’s automatic accelerometer calibration determines the component of measured acceleration which corresponds to gravity, and uses this information together with gyroscope readings to calculate a gravity vector, which represents acceleration due to gravity.
 Pitch and Roll angles are derived from this gravity vector.

 Once the gravity vector is understood, this value is then subtracted from the raw accelerometer data to yield the acceleration due to linear motion.